Admissions

 • An introductory engineering probability and statistics course similar in content and rigor to Cornell course ENGRD 2700.

 • An intermediate-level computer programming course in a general programming language such as C, C++, Java, or Python, similar in content and rigor to Cornell course ENGRD 2110.
 Courses that entail programming applications, but where programming is not the primary focus are not acceptable substitutes.
-Courses in statistical modeling languages, such as R and SAS, are not acceptable substitutes.
+Courses in statistical modeling languages, such as SAS, are not acceptable substitutes.

 Additional prerequisites for the Financial Engineering concentration (must be satisfied prior to matriculation):